Alexander Dallin: Stanford years

 In 1970, Dallin and his family left for the West Coast and he became a fellow at the Center for Advanced Study in the Behavioral Sciences and a visiting professor at University of California, Berkeley.
 In 1971, he joined the faculty of Stanford University.
 There Dallin became the Raymond A. Spruance Professor of International History and served as Director for the Center for Russian and East European Studies.
 He was a Wilson Center fellow during 1978–79.
 His first marriage ended in divorce and Dallin married Gail W. Lapidus, a senior fellow at Stanford's Institute for International Studies and a professor of political science.
 The two would frequently collaborate on his later works.

 Dallin was frequently present in open-to-the-public Center for Russian and East European Studies seminars on campus where his expertise and talent were shared.
 The Faculty Senate at Stanford reported that Dallin "chaired virtually every major committee in the field".
-He was a long-time member of the American Association for the Advancement of Slavic Studies and he helped re-energize the organization by bringing its headquarters to Stanford and served as its president from 1984–85.
-Dallin had earlier been president of the Western Slavic Association from 1978–80.
+He was a long-time member of the American Association for the Advancement of Slavic Studies and he helped re-energize the organization by bringing its headquarters to Stanford and served as its president from 1984 to 1985.
+Dallin had earlier been president of the Western Slavic Association from 1978 to 1980.

 Interested in reviving the social sciences in post-Soviet Russia, in 1994, Dallin helped found the European University at Saint Petersburg.
 He also founded, with Condoleezza Rice, the New Democracy Fellows Program at Stanford.
 David Holloway and Norman Naimark edited a Festschrift in honor of Dallin, Reexamining the Soviet Experience: Essays in Honor of Alexander Dallin, published in 1996.
 Dallin formally retired in 1996 but continued to write, teach, and participate in academic activities.
 He died of heart failure in Stanford, California, on 22 July 2000, having suffered a stroke the day before.
 Holloway, who succeeded to the Spruance chair, subsequently said that Dallin was "the model scholar-organizer" and that he "had a profound and beneficial influence on the field of Soviet and East European studies.
 For him the study of the Soviet Union was not a question of confirming an already held point of view but rather a matter of seeking to understand a complex and changing reality."